Dazu Rock Carvings

 Dazu County, reputed as 'the county of rock carving' is located at the southeast of Sichuan province.
-It is 271 kilometers (about 168.4 miles) from Chengdu on its west and 167 kilometers (about 103.8 miles) from Chongqing on its east.
-The whole county has an area of 1,400 square kilometers (about 540.5 square miles), and it covers a history of 1,230 years since it came into existence in 758 during the Tang Dynasty (618-907).
+It is 168 miles (about 271 kilometers) from Chengdu on its west and 104 miles (about 167 kilometers) from Chongqing on its east.
+The whole county has an area of 540 square miles (about 1,400 square kilometers), and it owns a history of more than 1,200 years since it came into existence in 758 during the Tang Dynasty (618-907).

-The Dazu Rock Carvings was built from 650 in the Tang Dynasty and continued to the Ming Dynasty (1368-1644) and the Qing Dynasty (1616-1911).
-It is as famous as the Mogao Cave in Dunhuang, Gansu Province.
+Dazu Rock Carvings was built from 650 in the Tang Dynasty and continued to the Ming Dynasty (1368-1644) and the Qing Dynasty (1616-1911).
+It is as famous as the Mogao Caves in Dunhuang, Gansu Province.
 The rock carvings in these places are very distinguished both at home and abroad.
-Among the rock carvings, there are more than 5,000 statues and over100,000 Chinese characters of inscriptions and epigraphs.
+Among the rock carvings, there are more than 50,000 statues and over 100,000 Chinese characters of inscriptions and epigraphs.
 The Buddhist statues dominate in this rock carving group, and the Taoist and the Confucian stone figures can also be seen.

 Beishan Rock Carving

-It is 2 kilometers (about 1.24 miles) away from the northwest of Dazu County.
-Figures in this part are something like 'an Assembly of Oriental Beauty', since it enjoys good preservation and elaborate craftsmanship.
-Tourists can see the graceful statue of Samantabhadra Bodhisattva, crowned as 'The Oriental Venus'.
+It is 1.2 miles (about 2 kilometers ) away from the northwest of Dazu County.
+Figures in this part are something like 'an Assembly of Oriental Beauties', since it enjoys good preservation and elaborate craftsmanship.
+Tourists can see the graceful statue of Samantabhadra Bodhisattva, crowned as 'the Oriental Venus'.
 Rock carvings in this part reveal the common Buddhist faith.
 Standing here for a while, one may feel that it is really a Buddhist palace.

 Baodingshan Rock Carving

-It is 15 kilometers (about 9.32 miles) from the northeast of Dazu County.
+It is 9 miles (about 15 kilometers) from the northeast of Dazu County.
 It is made up of 13 groups of stone carving figures, totaling nearly 10 thousand cliffside figures.
 In this part, magnificent rock figures in different shapes compose a story.
 One will see some original and ethnic Buddhist rock features.

 Nanshan Rock Carving